 Regardless of what brings you to the city, you are not likely to run out of things to do in Hue!

 READ MORE: Plan your trip to Vietnam with our Vietnam Travel Guide!

-The Citadel is definitely a Hue top attraction.
-Built two hundred years ago, the fascinating Citadel is in the process of being carefully restored to its former glory.
+The Imperial Citadel is definitely a Hue top attraction.
+Built two hundred years ago during the Nguyen Dynasty, the fascinating Citadel is in the process of being carefully restored to its former glory.

 The sturdy security features designed to protect the Vietnamese royal family are crumbling but still impressive.

 The deep moat, 10 impressive gateways, and thick stone walls that once kept enemies out, now entice tourists in.

 It’s recommended that visitors buy a “package tour ticket” valid for two days when they arrive.

 This joint ticket includes entrance to all areas of the Imperial Citadel, including the Imperial City and several of the Royal Tombs located just outside Hue.